remix-run/remix/examples/dark-mode/README.md

 # Dark Mode Example

-This example shows how you can add dark mode theming to your app
+This example shows how you can add dark mode theming to your app.
+It works even without JavaScript because it uses cookies and it's based on submitting a form.

 ## Preview